devops-summer22-promotions/promotions/README.md

 Licensed under the Apache License.
 See [LICENSE](LICENSE)

-This repository is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created and taught by *John Rofrano*, Adjunct Instructor, NYU Courant Institute, Graduate Division, Computer Science, and NYU Stern School of Business.
+This repository is part of **CSCI-GA.2820-001 DevOps and Agile Methodologies** created and instructed by *John Rofrano*, Adjunct Instructor, NYU Courant Institute, Graduate Division, Computer Science, and NYU Stern School of Business.